-Building on the foundation stage, pupils at Key Stage 1 develop a legible style and begin to use fully cursive handwriting in Year One by starting to join their letters.
+Building on the EYFS stage, pupils at Key Stage 1 develop a legible style and begin to use joined up handwriting in Year One by starting to join their letters.
 This is achieved in Year 1 by developing a comfortable and efficient pencil grip and by practising handwriting in conjunction with spelling and independent writing.
 Correct letter orientation, formation and proportion are taught in line with the school's agreed handwriting style (see Appendix 2).
 This continues in Year 2.

-Handwriting is taught in short lessons of approximately 20 minutes.
-Lessons may take the form of the whole class, group or individual sessions.
-During these sessions the teacher focuses the attention of the children on a particular aspect of handwriting e.g. starting to use diagonal joins or letter families (see Appendix 2).
+Handwriting is taught within spelling and phonic lessons.
 The amount of handwriting practice or handwriting exercises completed by individual children is at the discretion of the class teacher.